databendlabs/databend-docs/docs/en/guides/20-cloud/20-manage/00-costs.md

 ---
-title: Usage
+title: Managing Costs
 ---

-This topic describes how to view and control your usage within Databend Cloud.
+This topic describes how to view and limit your costs within Databend Cloud.

-## Viewing Your Usage
+## Viewing Your Costs

 If you are an admin user, you can access your organization's usage statistics by clicking **Manage** > **Usage**.